-Add about another tablespoon of Kris' fajita seasoning on each side of the meat (wait to season the underside until you flip the meat).
+Add about a tablespoon of Kris' fajita seasoning on each side of the meat (wait to season the underside until you flip the meat).

-Meanwhile, heat the lard (or oil) in a large non-stick skillet.
+Meanwhile, heat the lard (or oil) in a larger non-stick skillet.
 Add the onions.

 Cook for about 15 minutes.

 Add the soy sauce.